Abdelhak-Bouzerba/Foda-ecommerce_backend/README.md

-# Towing App Backend – TypeScript Setup
+# Foda e-commerce Backend – TypeScript Setup

 This project is configured to use TypeScript with a Node/Express backend.